 • December... |

-Life couldn't be better than when you are seated beneath chestnut trees on the terrace of the Napoleon III Pavillon while enjoying this Le Pré Catelan's mouthwatering tidbits.
+Life couldn't be better than when you are seated beneath chestnut trees on the terrace of the Napoleon III Pavillon while enjoying Le Pré Catelan's mouthwatering tidbits.
 In addition to these three stars, Chef Frédéric Anton also holds two Michelin stars at Le Jules Verne and (for the first time ever on a Paris bateau) another star for his work on the dinner yacht, Don Juan II.

 "The most beautiful cookbook was written by nature," chef Alain Passard is fond of saying.
 Chef has reinvented this venerable three-star more than once, including its current incarnation as a vegetables-only luxury restaurant; vegetables sourced from the three gardens the restaurant cultivates.
 If you're looking for a place to relax and be pampered after a wandering the rooms and gardens of nearby Musée Rodin, this is the restaurant for you.
 Provided you have a reservation, of course.

-Chef Yannick Alléno at his 3-star restaurant
+Chef Yannick Alléno at his 3-star restaurant, photo Alléno Paris

 When chef Kei Kobayashi discovered French cuisine on Japanese television, he made it his mission to move to France and train with the best.
 Finally, in 2020, he won a coveted spot as the first Japanese chef to win three stars in France.
 Michelin gushes that "his work borders on perfection: a virtuoso in combining flavors, always correct in the design of his dishes, he glorifies the high-quality products."

-Chef Bruno Verjus at restaurant Table
+Chef Bruno Verjus at his 2-star restaurant, photo Table

 The "contemporary French gastronomy" of this restaurant at the luxe Peninsula Hotel has earned chef David Bizet two stars from Michelin.
 Diners also enjoy a two-star view of the Eiffel Tower from L'Oiseau Blanc's rooftop perch.

-"Royal is the word," to describe this Greek-flavored restaurant at the historic Palais Royal.
+"Royal" is the word to describe this Greek-flavored restaurant at the historic Palais Royal.
 So say the Michelin inspectors.
 Chef Philip Chronopoulos learned his chops (and lamb cutlets, we assume) working in a number of lauded Parisian eateries.
 Michelin further says that Chronopoulos presents "a creative and impactful cuisine," with, "recipes of an invigorating maturity."

 Set in the classical beautiful Hôtel de la Monnaie, with vintage windows overlooking the Seine, Chef Guy Savoy serves up a celebration of French cuisine.
 His restaurant is a combination of true luxury and ultimate simplicity.
 Unfortunately for Chef Savoy, he was downgraded from three stars to two in 2023.